JexSrs/pg_rrule/README.md

 # pg_rrule
-PostgreSQL extension for working with iCalendar Recurrence Rules (RRULE)
+PostgreSQL extension for working with iCalendar Recurrence Rules (RRULE).

 This project is a fork from [pg_rrule](https://github.com/petropavel13/pg_rrule) which is no longer maintained.